Home » 1999

 Only performance of “Zwölf.”

 According to Jon Whitney, this was technically not a gig.
 It was actually a live stream broadcast online.
-Peter, who was the only band member present, cheated by merely playing a backing tape without any on-the-fly edits.
+Peter, originally scheduled to play at 12:40am, cheated by merely playing a backing tape with no additional live instrumentation.

 However, Robin Rimbaud performed the night of this gig as well and recalls: “I saw you write about the ELpH show with Peter in Berlin at Volksbuhne.
 I remember that well as I was performing that night too, as part of the entire evening dedicated to the 20′ to 2000 series of releases… Sleazy and I both performed in Berlin at the Raster-Noton curated event to celebrate their ambitious 20’ to 2000 release, where he presented Elph, and I recall him hurriedly entering the building, shortly before stage-time, and sharing with me the tale of the encounter he’d just had with a former Russian soldier…I remember chatting with Peter at length regarding his adventures in Berlin prior to the show and then he most definitely performed live.
 The theatre was packed.
 It’s a theatre usually used for more traditional musical performances and we were all astounded at the PA speaker system that offered sound on almost every level of the space.
 So it was most definitely a performance in a theatre with a capacity crowd.
 I have no recollection of the night being filmed but then again in those days many events weren’t documented in the same obsessive way we tend to do so today!
 Anyhow, I should really dig out my diary entry from that time as I’ve kept it since I was 12 years old and never missed a day since 1976 so it’ll most definitely be recorded in there.
 I wonder what I thought of it at the time :-D.”

-Another person recalls that Peter told him he might piss onstage.
-At one point during his set, he wandered over to the corner of the stage, dropped his pants, and possibly did something…this person kept asking Peter over the years whether or not he actually did so, but Peter would only smile cheekily.
-Either way, this person remembers about 30% of the seats being occupied, that night, and that it was a boring evening overall.
+Another attendee who wishes to remain anonymous recalls that Peter told him he might piss onstage.
+At one point during his set, he wandered over to the corner of the stage, dropped his pants, and possibly did something…This person kept asking Peter over the years whether or not he actually urinated, but Peter would only smile at them cheekily.
+Either way, this person remembers only about 30% of the seats were occupied and that it was a boring evening overall.

 On December 17, 1999, German newspaper “Die Welt” published a review of the event, found here.
 Here’s some relevant portions, translated to English: